mariimako/ReactionSpeedDotApp/README.md

 - Players can pick up random weapons around the map
 - Saving and loading the game should be possible, along with resetting and storing highscores
 - Enemies will vary, with different damage outputs, hitpoints and speed to reach player

 ## User Stories
-- As a user, I want to be able to move myself in the game as a character
+- As a user, I want to be able to move myself downwards in the game, and see my current position
-- As a user, I want to have enemies to eliminate
+- As a user, I want to add enemies to a list of enemies where I can see how many there are
-- As a user, I want to keep track of my score
+- As a user, I want to be able to fire bullets from my current position many times
-- As a user, I want to be able to save and load the game
+- As a user, I want to stop playing and exit